+Sally is an architect and urban designer and has built a strong reputation for delivering design excellence in regeneration, and championing high quality urban housing.
+She is a published author on housing design with a background working with Cabe and local authorities across the UK on masterplans and urban strategies.
+Under her leadership we have achieved unanimous planning consents for hundreds of high quality new homes in London and she has made it her mission to find a unique narrative for each place and its community.
 Sally grew up in Durban, South Africa and studied at Kwa-Zulu Natal, Oxford Brookes and The Architectural Association.
-She is an architect and urban designer who has built a strong reputation for delivering design excellence in regeneration, and championing high quality urban housing.
-When she is not in the office, Sally loves to cook, read and spend time with her family.
-She is a published author on housing design, and was shortlisted for the AJ Emerging Woman Architect award in 2015.
-Under her leadership we have achieved planning consents for hundreds of high quality new homes in London and she strives to bring design innovation and a fresh approach to each project.
-When we asked Sally “What do you dream about’ She responded ‘Always dreaming!
-About everything big + important, small + silly.
-Very often in the shower or in a cafe with my notebook.”
+She is a member of the Redbridge Design Review Panel and is an external examiner at Oxford Brookes University.

-Iain was born in Zimbabwe and moved to South Africa to go to high school in Durban, on the east coast.
-After school he studied architecture at the University of Natal.
-Iain has worked extensively in both South Africa and the UK, and brings a wealth of experience in developing design solutions across a wide range of scales and diverse sectors.
-Working in the UK between 2001 and 2009 Iain gained his Part 3 qualifications and rose to Associate in a prominent design led practice where he gained in -depth experience in the education sector and worked on several public buildings.
-Moving to South Africa in 2009 Iain started his own practice working in high-end residential and hospitality sectors, where he developed skills in detailed design resolution.
+Iain was born in Zimbabwe and finished his schooling in Durban, South Africa where he studied architecture at the University of Natal.
+Iain has worked extensively in both South Africa and the UK, and brings a wealth of design experience across a wide range of scales and diverse sectors.
+Working in the UK between 2001 and 2009 Iain rose to Associate at Walters and Cohen Architects where he gained in-depth experience in the education sector and worked on several public buildings.
+Moving back to South Africa in 2009 Iain started his own practice working in the high-end residential and hospitality sectors.
 Iain returned to the UK in 2015 to join Stitch and has recently become a director.
 He is currently project leader for several infill housing schemes in Croydon which have won housing awards as part of the Brick by Brick Smaller Sites Programme.
-Outside of the office he loves to cook and take trips out into the countryside.
-Iain enjoys pickled walnuts, pork crackling and fine bourbon.
+Outside of the office he loves to cook and has a love-hate relationship with home DIY.
+Iain enjoys pickles, pork crackling and fine bourbon.